IbcAlpha/IBC/userguide.md

    **self-updating version: IBC DOES NOT WORK with the self-updating version** **of TWS.**

+2. On Linux, you'll need to install xterm if it isn't already installed (to check, enter the command 'xterm' in a terminal session).
+Check your Linux documentation for how to install xterm.
+(Note the xterm is not used on macOS.)

-2. Download the appropriate IBC distribution ZIP file for your operating system (see the *Where to get IBC* section).
+3. Download the appropriate IBC distribution ZIP file for your operating system (see the *Where to get IBC* section).

-3. Install IBC (see the *Installing IBC* section).
+4. Install IBC (see the *Installing IBC* section).
 Please note that if you already have an existing IBC installation, it's wise to rename its folder before installing the new version in case you need to revert to it later.

-4. Create an encrypted folder called `ibc` in your personal filestore (see *Protecting the Password* in the *Password Security* section).
+5. Create an encrypted folder called `ibc` in your personal filestore (see *Protecting the Password* in the *Password Security* section).

-5. Copy the configuration file (called `config.ini`) from the IBC installation folder to the encrypted folder created in step 4.
+6. Copy the configuration file (called `config.ini`) from the IBC installation folder to the encrypted folder created in step 4.

-6. Edit the `config.ini` file,using a text editor such as Notepad, to set your username and password in the `IbLoginId` and `IbPassword` settings.
+7. Edit the `config.ini` file,using a text editor such as Notepad, to set your username and password in the `IbLoginId` and `IbPassword` settings.
    It's advisable to use your paper-trading credentials at first to check things out, and for this you'll also need to set the `TradingMode` setting.

-7. Check that the correct major version number for TWS is set in the shell script files in the IBC installation folder: these files are `StartTWS.bat` and `StartGateway.bat` on Windows, `twsstart.sh` and `gatewaystart.sh` on Unix, `twsstartmacos.sh` and `gatewaystartmacos.sh`
+8. Check that the correct major version number for TWS is set in the shell script files in the IBC installation folder: these files are `StartTWS.bat` and `StartGateway.bat` on Windows, `twsstart.sh` and `gatewaystart.sh` on Unix, `twsstartmacos.sh` and `gatewaystartmacos.sh`